-Buy High Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)
+Buy High-Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)

-Buy High Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow
+Buy High-Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow

 Atkore is a strong business with persistently high margins.